szKarlen/atomics.net/Documentation/memorymodel101.md

 Project aims to be very close to C++ 11 standard atomics by design and provides [memory order](http://en.cppreference.com/w/cpp/atomic/memory_order) flags for primitives.
 Some of them are prohibited and not supported.
 For example, the Relaxed flag from C++ 11 compatible is marked as obsolete with compiler warning and exception at runtime.

-Even tough minimum supported version is .NET 4.5, you can compile for .NET 4.0 and earlier.
-The Itanium-related reordering fences will be present (discussed a little bit later [below](#itanium)).
+Although the library is a PCL itself, the minimum required version of .NET - 4.5.
+But you can compile for .NET 4.0 and earlier.
+The Itanium-related stuff (reorderings, barrier/fences usages, etc.) will be present (discussed a little bit later [below](#itanium)).

 The default memory semantics for atomics.net's primitives is Acquire/Release, which fits very well with .NET Framework and CLR 2.0 memory model.